-The Mission Project was founded in 2005 by Mary Bergerson, the disabled widow of Sgt.
+The Mission Project was founded in 2005 by the disabled widow of Sgt.
 Douglas Bergerson, in order to honor his memory and military service following his suicide.
-We lose 23 soldiers/veterans to suicide every day.
-It is her vision to put an end to this by keeping others from following in his footsteps.
+Her vision to put an end to military suicide through the programs and services we offer.
+The most important things soldiers need from us is to know they are not alone, that people care and that we are here to help and support them.
+Doug considered the military his family, and family takes care of each other.

-The Mission Project strives to support our military and its veterans through our programs and partnerships with other businesses, churches, and organizations that positively help and assist our armed forces.
-We are committed to mental health, advocacy, reintegration, suicide prevention, comradery and fellowship.
+The Mission Project supports our military and its veterans through our programs (aka Missions) and partnerships with other businesses, churches, and organizations that positively help and assist our armed forces.
+We are committed to mental health, advocacy, reintegration, suicide prevention, camaraderie and fellowship.
 Our motto is if we all do a little we can accomplish a lot.

 Click Here for Slideshow